 “The Garden of Evil.
 If the world was made of gold, I guess men would die for a handful of dirt.”

 Before I realized what was so great about Henry Hathaway’s Garden of Evil, I once judged my interest in it as a guilty pleasure.
-Look in Leonard Maltin or any book on westerns and you’ll discover that this unique picture doesn’t occupy a very high roost in critical circles.
+Look in Leonard Maltin or any book on westerns and you’ll discover that this unique picture doesn’t occupy a very high roost.
 Savant saw the movie for the first time on a flat B&W TV set with mono sound, and has never seen it on a screen; it wasn’t until a cablecast in 2004 or so that I could finally see it in something approximating its original CinemaScope proportions.
 In many ways a simply lame western, talky and action-challenged, Garden nevertheless has unique qualities that make it endlessly watchable.
-The primary attraction is the music score by Bernard Herrmann, which does an amazing job of bringing the picture to life, giving it legs, and creating an exciting, almost fantastic atmosphere.
+The primary attraction is the music score by Bernard Herrmann, which does an amazing job of bringing the picture to life, giving it legs and creating an exciting, almost fantastic atmosphere.

 The expensive Garden of Evil is one of the early CinemaScope extravaganzas made when the process was projected at an ultra-wide 2.55:1 aspect ratio.
 Darryl Zanuck’s gamble on the new format was such a make-or-break proposition that some of the early releases were filmed on a lavish scale.
 Fox sent a full company to Mexico and tied up three big stars for months to ensure that something Big and Different would result.

 The show takes place in Gold Rush days.
 Stranded in the Mexican town of Puerto Miguel, gold-hunters on the way to California are hired by the desperate Leah Fuller (Susan Hayward) to rescue her husband.
 John Fuller (Hugh Marlowe) is trapped in his gold mine in Apache territory, three days’ ride inland.
 Taking Leah up on her offer are gunslinger Luke Daly (Cameron Michell), card sharp Fiske (Richard Widmark), ex-lawman Hooker (Gary Cooper) and local vaquero Vicente Madariaga (Víctor Manuel Mendoza).
-They move through a wide variety of landscapes, crossing palm forests and a vertiginous cliff side, to finally reach the mine in an area buried in volcanic rock.
+They traverse a variety of landscapes, crossing palm forests and a vertiginous cliffside to finally reach the mine in an area buried in volcanic rock.
 By this time the base desires of the men have been revealed.
 Daly and Madariaga steal gold from Fuller’s mine, Fiske begins to think that Leah is interested in him and the injured John has decided that his wife only wants the gold.
 Only the quiet Hooker keeps a level head.
-Indian signs around the mine bring bad news: the area is sacred territory, and the Apache have no intention of letting anybody escape alive.
+Indian signs around the mine bring bad news: the area is sacred territory and the Apache have no intention of letting anybody escape alive.

 “Hi, I’m a student of cards and human nature and you’re an interesting person that I want to learn more about!”